Department of Justice is now the Department of Communities and Justice. Find out more >

 You can include as supporting evidence:

-If you are going to include a certificate of conviction or a declaration by a doctor, it must be for a domestic violence situation that happened during your tenancy.
+If you are going to include a certificate of conviction or a declaration, it must be for a domestic violence situation that happened during your tenancy.

 For a sample Domestic Violence Termination Notice, see Ending tenancy due to domestic violence on the Tenants Union of NSW website.